secretflow/spu/README.md

 > How can I use SPU?

 SPU could be treated as a programmable device, it's not designed to be used directly.
-Normally we use secretflow framework, which use SPU as the underline secure computing device.
+Normally we use SecretFlow framework, which use SPU as the underline secure computing device.

-SPU python pakcage also contains a simple distributed module to demo SPU usage, but it's **NOT designed for production** due to system security and performace concerns, please **DO NOT** use it directly in production.
+SPU python package also contains a simple distributed module to demo SPU usage, but it's **NOT designed for production** due to system security and performance concerns, please **DO NOT** use it directly in production.

 ## Acknowledgement